Resources

 3D Tiles vs OBJ vs GLB vs FBX: 3D Format Guide

-3D Tiles streams massive scenes.
+3D Tiles streams massive survey scenes progressively.
 OBJ, GLB, and FBX are single-asset formats.
-How they differ and when to deliver each one to a client.
+Here is how they differ and when to deliver each to clients.

 May 18, 2026